 Over time, you can ramp up that small habit to the next level for even better results.
 For instance, after eating a vegetable every day at lunch becomes a no-brainer, you can move to the next level of your goal.
 That could be to eat two vegetables at dinner every day.

-That's the beauty of making small habits -- one habit becomes routine and then you add another small habit to it.
+That's the beauty of making small habits -- one habit becomes routine, and then you add another small habit.
 You keep moving steadily in easy steps that move you toward big change.

 Link the habit to something that motivates you.
 Changing old behaviors takes work, so you need a good reason to make a new habit worth your effort.